tricinel/angular-sequoia/README.md

 ```

 By `passing canEdit = true` via `vm.treeOptions` you are basically turning your tree visualiser into a tree editor.
 You can add new nodes or remove and edit existing nodes.

+You can configure all the button texts and even pass in icons for buttons.
+You don't need to configure all, just the ones that you need.
+You can find the default buttons here: [default buttons](./src/sequoia.constants.js)

 ##### Coming next